Haroon96/Warzone-Stats/README.md

 - For team splits, send `!cds teams <people-per-team>` to get a random list of teams

 ### Example
+- Example response from the bot on Discord
 ![Example bot response](https://github.com/Haroon96/cod-daily-stats/raw/gh-pages/img/example.png)